wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-model-stealing.md

 If the compromised host of the engineer runs Linux, and not Windows the commands are basically the same.

+#### Mitigation

-Mitigation: A mitigiaton is to provision only temporary identities and granting access on a case by case basis can help limit the exposure.
+A mitigiaton is to provision only temporary identities and granting access on a case by case basis can help limit the exposure.
 This comes with engineering effort to build such a system of course.
 But permanently provisioned identities on production hosts are worrisome for exactly that reason.
 Users can also lock `ssh-add -X` to lock the agent, so it requires a password again to keep the window of opportunity shorter.

 ### SSH-Agent Hijacking

-Its even worse if Mallory gains root access on the Bastion host.
+Its even worse if Mallory gains root access on the Bastion host (jumpbox).
 Since the Bastion host typically handles many SSH connections, and using SSH Agent Hijacking Mallory (having root access) can then query and leverage all these keys of clients who forward them.

 Forwarding keys is usually done via `ssh -A` option or `AllowForwarding=yes` setting in the `ssh_config`.